This guide describes the recommended way to install Graylog on RHEL/CentOS 7, 8, and 9. All links and packages are present at the time of writing.

 Hint: We assume that you have policycoreutils-python installed to manage SELinux.

-If you’re using SELinux on your system, you need to take care of the following settings:
+If you’re using SELinux on your system, you must address the following settings:

 • Allow the web server to access the network: sudo setsebool -P httpd_can_network_connect 1